alexiszamanidis/vscode-git-worktrees/README.md

         ```json
         "vsCodeGitWorktrees.log.level": "debug"
         ```
+    2. Restart VS Code to apply the setting change.
-    2. Re-run the command or action that caused the issue.
+    3. Re-run the command or action that caused the issue.
-    3. A log file named `vsCodeGitWorktrees.log` will be created in your workspace directory.
+    4. A log file named `vsCodeGitWorktrees.log` will be created in your workspace directory.
-    4. Attach this log to your GitHub issue to help us debug more effectively.
+    5. Attach this log to your GitHub issue to help us debug more effectively.

 -   📚 **Improve the Documentation** – Typos, clarity, or better examples?
 We’d love your help!
 -   ✅ **Write Tests** – Help us make sure everything works smoothly.